 - Have weakness in your arms for the first month

 The following are general recommendations.
 You may get specific directions from your surgical team.
-Be sure to follow the advice your doctor gives you.
+Be sure to follow the advice your health care provider gives you.

-Have a person who can help you stay in your home for at least the first 1-2 weeks.
+Have a person who can help you stay in your home for at least the first 1 to 2 weeks.